Skip to content

 The vc claim contains the W3C-compliant credential structure with @context, type, credentialSubject, evidence, and credentialStatus.

-IDToken supports three credential types, each mapping to the existing scope system:
+IDToken Seal supports three credential types, each mapping to the existing scope system:

 Credential TypeScopes UsedClaims in credentialSubject

 The credential type determines which claims appear in the credentialSubject.
-Just like IDToken’s other integration methods, users see a consent screen on their mobile app and can deny individual scopes.
+Just like IDToken Seal’s other integration methods, users see a consent screen on their mobile app and can deny individual scopes.

 {